HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing

 \section{Introduction}

-Cardiovascular diseases (CVDs) remain a leading cause of mortality worldwide, encompassing a broad range of flow-related abnormalities such as aortic disorders, congenital heart diseases, and cerebrovascular conditions \cite{nabel2003cardiovascular}.
-Accurate characterization of patient-specific blood flow is essential for understanding pathological hemodynamics and inter-individual morphological variability—an integral foundation for modern clinical diagnosis, prognosis, and treatment planning \cite{sel2024building}.
-Recent advances in medical imaging, such as magnetic resonance imaging (MRI) and computed tomography (CT), have enabled the extraction of detailed vascular anatomies, facilitating quantitative assessment of structural and functional features.
-These anatomical representations and shape statistics provide critical inputs for a wide range of downstream clinical applications \cite{taylor2009patient}.
-For instance, patient-specific geometries can be used to construct computational fluid dynamics (CFD) simulations, enabling the creation of digital twins that replicate individualized hemodynamic behavior and support personalized diagnosis, therapy planning, and surgical strategy development \cite{coorey2022health}.
-Shape features derived from these models can also be used to predict clinically relevant biomarkers such as wall shear stress and pressure gradients via regression models, aiding in risk stratification and abnormality classification \cite{marcos2021applications}.
-Moreover, large cohorts of synthetic anatomical siblings can be generated from patient-specific geometries to train machine learning (ML)-based surrogate models for image-driven CFD prediction, significantly accelerating flow estimation and supporting applications such as medical device design \cite{bridio2023generation}.
-These digital geometries can also be 3D printed into physical phantoms, enabling bench-top flow experiments that support surgical planning, device testing, and translational cardiovascular research \cite{vukicevic2017cardiovascular}.
+Cardiovascular diseases (CVDs) are the leading cause of death worldwide and span diverse pathologies, including aortic disorders, congenital heart diseases, and cerebrovascular events~\cite{nabel2003cardiovascular}.
+Accurate patient-specific characterization of vascular geometry and blood flow is critical for linking structural variability to pathological hemodynamics, thereby informing diagnosis, prognosis, and treatment planning~\cite{sel2024building}.
+Advances in medical imaging, such as magnetic resonance imaging (MRI) and computed tomography (CT), now enable high-resolution vascular reconstructions, supporting quantitative assessment of both anatomical and functional features.
+These anatomical representations provide essential inputs for downstream applications such as patient-specific computational fluid dynamics (CFD) simulations, which enable digital twins of individualized hemodynamics for precision diagnosis, therapy planning, and surgical strategy development~\cite{taylor2009patient,coorey2022health}.
+Shape-derived features further allow the prediction of biomarkers (e.g., wall shear stress, pressure gradients) via statistical or machine-learning models, aiding risk stratification and disease classification~\cite{marcos2021applications}.
+Moreover, synthetic cohorts generated from patient-specific geometries can accelerate image-based CFD through surrogate models and support medical device design~\cite{bridio2023generation}.
+Finally, 3D-printed vascular phantoms derived from these digital geometries provide a platform for bench-top flow experiments that inform surgical planning, device testing, and cardiovascular research~\cite{vukicevic2017cardiovascular}.